mapbiomas-brazil/mapbiomas-training/Princeton_University/Day_4/README.md

 // Find pixels where is pasture in 2017 and agriculture in 2018 and pasture in 2019 var rule2 = class2017.eq(15).and(class2018.eq(19)).and(class2019.eq(15));

-// Reclassify 2018 forest noise using rule 1 and 2
+// Reclassify 2018 noise using rule 1 and 2
 var filtered2018 = class2018
     .where(rule1, 3)
     .where(rule2, 15);